valerie-lin/spatule-tags-tf2-object-detection-api/README.md

 ## Acknowledgements

-Jocelyn Champagnon, researcher at Tour du Valat, for providing us with the data Cédric Pradalier, Associate Professor at Georgia Tech, and Aishwarya Venkataramanan, PhD. student, for their weekly support
+Jocelyn Champagnon, researcher at Tour du Valat, for providing us with the data.

+Cédric Pradalier, Associate Professor at Georgia Tech, and Aishwarya Venkataramanan, PhD. student, for their weekly support